ipsita4/Fragment-UI/README.md

 # Task-Fragmentation
-AN assignment to test the fragmentation ability of Developers
+An assignment to test the fragmentation ability of Developers

-My Pick - Fragmentation of Functinality / UI
+Fragment the UI into selective components to make it more readable

 ## My Reasons for Fragmentating it like that